-Figure 3: Schematic representation of sensors set up.
-(A) Representation of the overall outdoor open-pond sensors set up, in which CV1 and CV2 are the control valves, DL: Data logger, T1 and T2 are the transmitters.
+Figure 3: Schematic representation of sensor set up.
+(A) Representation of the overall outdoor open-pond sensors set up, in which CV1 and CV2 are the control valves, DL is the data logger, and T1 and T2 are the transmitters.
 (B) Representation of a control valve.
-(C) Representation of the sensors’ connection to the data logger; dark blue circle: real-time optical density, orange triangle: pH and EC, black triangle: thermocouples, red triangle: dissolved oxygen, light blue: control valve.
+(C) Representation of the sensors’ connection to the data logger; dark blue circle: real time optical density, orange triangle: pH and EC, black triangle: thermocouples, red triangle: dissolved oxygen, light blue: control valve.
 (D) pH and EC transmitter.